kaspth/conventional_extensions/README.md

 # ConventionalExtensions

-ConventionalExtensions allows splitting up class definitions based on convention, analogous to `ActiveSupport::Concern` use in practice.
+ConventionalExtensions allows splitting up class definitions based on convention, similar to `ActiveSupport::Concern`'s use.

-You call `load_extensions` right after the class is originally defined:
+The entry point is to call `load_extensions` right after a class is originally defined:

 ```ruby
 # lib/post.rb